oduerr/hsk/hsk5_flashcard_spec.md

 	•	Rename
 	•	Delete

+### Round 3.9
+- Include a Back button to navigate to the previous card.
+- Support keyboard arrow keys: ← (previous), → (next).
+- When navigating back to a card previously marked as a mistake, clearly flag it as such (e.g., red border, icon).
+- Allow changing the status of a previously marked mistake to correct; update the session log, mistake count, and replay list accordingly.

+### Round 3.95 Minor Bug fixes.

+* Pressing space should not advance, you should stay on the same card.
+Pressing space again would then unreveal.
+So, re-veal and unreveal go from the English to the Chinese by pressing space, switching to that state but don't go further.
+* The button for no error is missing, please fix add 	Mark Correct ✅

 ### Round 5 – QoL & Safety
 - Undo last action (pop last event; recompute state if feasible) – optional if complex.
 - Confirm on New Run if a run is in progress.